 One of the main themes is the American Dream.
 Gatsby represents the pursuit of the dream, believing that wealth can bring him happiness and the love of Daisy.
 Another theme is class and social stratification.
 The divide between the old money (like Tom and Daisy) and the new money (Gatsby) is clearly shown, and how it affects relationships.
 Also, love and disillusionment is a theme.
 Gatsby's love for Daisy is idealized, but in the end, it proves to be an illusion as she fails to live up to his expectations.

 One of the main themes is the American Dream.
-Gatsby represents the pursuit of wealth and status in the hope of achieving a better life.
+Gatsby represents the pursuit of wealth and status in the hope of achieving his dream, which is Daisy.
 Another theme is love and obsession.
-Gatsby's love for Daisy is so intense that it drives his actions throughout the novel.
-Also, there is the theme of class and social status.
-The differences between the wealthy and the less wealthy are clearly depicted, showing the divide and the struggle to cross it.
+Gatsby's love for Daisy is so strong that it becomes an obsession.
+Also, the novel explores the idea of class differences.
+The characters from different classes interact in a complex way, highlighting the divide between the wealthy and the not - so - wealthy.